-Author has written 22 stories for Batman, DC Superheroes, and Megamind.
+Author has written 23 stories for Batman, DC Superheroes, Megamind, and Ninja Turtles.

 Thanks to all that have shown interest in my work.
 It is truly appreciated.
 I can't tell you the smile that comes to my face with every fav or review that comes through my mailbox.

 I have a strong attachment to the Batman characters, particularly Joker and Harley Quinn, that borders on the disturbing.
 (I am also interested in plenty of other forms of geekdom, but rarely seem to have any interest in writing about them.)
-If you enjoy this particular ship as well, I recommend checking out the jokerxharley communities onand as well as .
+If you enjoy this particular ship as well, I recommend checking out the jokerxharley communities on livejournal and facebook as well as jokerxharley.net.

 I've been at this for quite awhile now, albeit sporadically.
 Who knew I'd stick it out so long?
 I think I've grown a lot as a writer and it reflects in my later work.
 I still like my earlier stuff though and have considered updating them.
 However, I've thus far decided against it, as I think it's cheating in a way.
 Besides, it's only natural that someone gets better at something the more they do it and I like that it's reflected in my writing if you read my stories chronologically.
 There are a few things that I know I still need to work on, particularly adding details and setting, whereas I tend to focus solely on action and, even more so, dialogue, which y'all know I love.
 This is not out of laziness on my part.
 I honestly don't visualize it at all.
 I truly don't care where the characters I'm writing are.
 On one occasion, someone wanted to create some fanart for one of my stories and asked, "Ummm, but where are they exactly?"
 And I answered, "I have no idea, just make up any ol' thing that works for you."
 I recently finished a story that takes place in a college setting.
 My beta started asking me questions like, "Is it an old college?
 A new college?
 What?"
 And I replied, "Yes."
 This confused her so I elaborated that it didn't matter, either worked.
 This, however, isn't a very professional stance, so I'm going to try very hard to care about this and see if I can improve in this matter.